dtao/string-table/README.md

 ### `formatters`

-An object mapping column names to formatter functions
+An object mapping column names to formatter functions, which will accept `(value, header)` arguments

 *Default: none*